devspace-sh/devspace/docs/docs/configuration/config.yaml.md

       # Overwrite the values.yaml with dev-values.yaml when running devspace up
       devOverwrite: ./chart/dev-overwrite.yaml
   - name: devspace-kubectl
+    namespace: kubectl-deployment
+    autoReload:
+      # do not rebuild and redeploy on changes to these manifests
+      disabled: true
     kubectl:
       manifests:
       # Use kubectl apply to deploy these manifests during `devspace up`.
 Devspace will also automatically append